 You may have heard people say everyone you meet is a mirror of yourself, but what does it mean?
 An example is the involuntary physical response we have when meeting someone.
 What is happening here?
 You may be surprised at what might be going on.

 A deep visceral reaction is an involuntary response that evokes a physical reaction.
-This is the hardwired primitive early warning system of the brain.
+It is the brain’s hardwired primitive early warning system.
 Learning what triggers this response is a key to understanding our psyche.
 We can use this knowledge to overcome roadblocks to growth.

 How Consciousness Is Like a Mirror